 A pocket sized footballing phenomenon of natural skill and boundless determination, in 624 senior games, Hughie Gallacher scored 463 times in a goal drenched career of terrorising opposing defences.

-He is the Scotland national football team’s most prolific goal scorer averaging more than a goal per game, 23 goals from his 20 internationals.
+He averaged 1.2 goals per game as a full Scotland internationalist with 24 goals from 20 matches.
 Gallacher was one of the Wembley Wizards who beat England 5-1 at Wembley Stadium in 1928.
 He was the last man to captain Newcastle United to be champions of England.

 Hughie Gallacher was born in Bellshill, North Lanarkshire in 1903.
 He started "biffing a twopenny ball" almost as soon as he could walk.
 When schooling at Bellshill Academy he was a close friend of Alex James.
 The two went on to become the most revered Scottish footballers of their generation.